-$$\Delta R = f\sigma(T_x^4 - T{sky}^4).$$
+$$\Delta R = f\sigma(T_x^4 - T{skv}^4)$$

-We show two figures of examples of estimated errors for a 10-m tall pole of width 10 cm, a 10-m tall mast of width 30 cm, and a nearby ship bulkhead that is 6 m wide and 3 m high.
-The PIR (i.e., it is in the field of view).
-The results are given as a function of the distance of the object from the PIR.
+We show two figures of examples of estimated errors for various objects in the field of view of a PIR; a 10-m tall pole of diameter 10 cm, a 10-m tall mast of width 30 cm, and a nearby ship bulkhead that is 6 m wide and 3 m high.
+The results are given as a function of the distance to the object from the PIR.

 In the case of the pole, the correction might be useful for a PIR mounted on the side of the pole or mounted on a forward rail where there are antennas or GPS receiver poles nearby.
 The mast example might be useful when mounting a PIR on the side of a mast.
 The bulkhead example describes the situation where a PIR is mounted on a lower deck some distance from higher parts of the ship (e.g., the bridge deck).
 Finally, note that the effects described here are functions of the angular size of the object (distance does not enter into it except as it relates to the angle).
-Thus, a 10-m-tall, 10-cm-wide pole 10 m away has the same effect as a 5-m-tall, 5-cm-wide pole 5 m away (because $\delta \phi$ and $\delta \theta$ are the same).
+Thus, a 10-m-tall, 10-cm-wide pole 10 m away has the same effect as a 5-m-tall, 5-cm-wide pole 5 m away (because $\delta \varphi$ and $\delta \theta$ are the same).
 Also, the temperature effects scale almost linearly.

 Figure C1.
 Longwave flux errors caused by shipboard objects in the field of view of a pyrgeometer; a tubular pole (blue), a mast (red), and a bulkhead (green).
-The assumed radiative sky temperature of 0 °C is typical of mid-latitude clear-sky conditions.
+The assumed radiative sky temperature of 0°C is typical of mid-latitude clear-sky conditions.
 The lower panel is for an object at roughly ambient temperature; the upper panel is for an object warmed considerably by strong sunlight.

-Appendix D - Examples of meteorological observations and fluxes
+Appendix D - Examples of Meteorological Observations and Fluxes

-The magnitude and behaviour of the meteorological variables, and the resulting bulk airsea fluxes are illustrated in the following figures.
+The magnitude and behaviour of the meteorological variables, and the resulting bulk air-sea fluxes are illustrated in the following figures.
 We give two contrasting cases in tropical waters, on consecutive days from EPIC2001, and one from a mid-latitude cruise (Stratus-5, 2005).

-Figure D1 shows that conditions on Day 258 were fairly steady with no sign of convective activity.
-There was no rain, although the solar trace $R_s$ indicates broken cloud.
+Figure D1 shows that conditions on day 258 were fairly steady with no sign of convective activity.
+There was no rain, although the solar trace R_s indicates broken cloud.
 The wind steadily increased from around 2 to 5 ms-1 during the course of the day.
 During the daylight hours, the wind was probably strong enough to prevent the formation of a warm layer, and the air-sea temperature difference was remarkably steady.
 Consequently, the sensible and latent heat fluxes increased modestly, without major fluctuations.
-The fairly high 420 Wm-2 of downward longwave radiation was mainly due to the high humidity typical of the atmospheric boundary layer over the tropical ocean; at a temperature of 30°C the ocean surface emits about 465 Wm-2 of thermal energy so that $R{nl}$ is a loss of 45 Wm-2.
+The fairly high 420 Wm-2 of downward longwave radiation was mainly due to the high humidity typical of the atmospheric boundary layer over the tropical ocean; at a temperature of 30°C the ocean surface emits about 465 Wm-2 of thermal energy so that R{nl} is a loss of 45 Wm-2.
 Thus, the net energy is a loss to the ocean at night, and a gain due to solar absorption during the day.